vision-zjweu/compv.github.io/docs/hw5.md

 # Section 1: Pix2Pix

 In this section, you will implement an image-to-image translation program based on [pix2pix](https://phillipi.github.io/pix2pix/).
 You will train the pix2pix model on the *edges2shoes* dataset to translate images containing only the edges of a shoe, to a full image of a shoe.
 The edges are automatically extracted from the real shoe images.
+This section uses the notebook `hw5_gan.ipynb`.

 Some example edge/image pairs are shown in Figure 1